 Steps to minimize the risk of cavities

-In summary, there are several steps to take in order to make the most of fluoride and minimize on the risk of cavities.
+In summary, there are several steps to take in order to make the most of fluoride’s health benefits and minimize the risk of cavities.
 This includes:

-- Check to see whether your water supply is fluoridated so that you can determine whether additional fluoride treatment may be necessary
+- Check to see whether your water supply is fluoridated, so you can determine whether additional fluoride treatment may be necessary.

-- Speak to your dentist about additional fluoride treatments such as fluoride varnish
+- Speak to your dentist about additional fluoride treatments such as a fluoride varnish.